 | Mastercard crypto card volume (2023) | $14B+ | Existing revenue base |

 That MetaMask decline is the number nobody is talking about.
 Self-custody adoption peaked in 2022.
 Since then, retail has been voluntarily moving toward custodial solutions.
 Mastercard's timing is not accidental.
 They are buying into a trend already moving in their direction.
+For context on how institutional accumulation connects to price structure, see our breakdown of ARK's $800K Bitcoin math.

 Institutional wallets accumulated 127,000 BTC in Q1 2024 alone.
 Those institutions need custody solutions.
 They cannot legally or operationally self-custody at scale.
 Mastercard is positioning to capture every dollar of fees on that flow.